Rangers, Islanders, Devils all creating buzz in offseason

 Getting Panarin was a big move for the Rangers after they went into rebuilding mode at the trade deadline in 2018, dealing veterans for young players and draft picks.
 They continued that strategy at the trade deadline this year.

 However, the Rangers have been busy improving their defense since the end of the season.
-They signed Adam Fox, acquired the rights to restricted free agent Jacob Trouba from Winnipeg, drafted Kakko, and also signed forward Vitali Kravtsov and goalie Igor Shesterkin — two Russians they drafted in previous years.
+They signed Adam Fox, acquired the rights to restricted free agent Jacob Trouba from Winnipeg and also signed forward Vitali Kravtsov and goalie Igor Shesterkin — two Russians they drafted in previous years.

 “This by no means alters our plan,” Rangers coach David Quinn said of the contract for Panarin.
 “He’s part of the rebuild and part of the process that’s been going on over the last year and a half.”